Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 The second method is the logical calculations such as greater than, and less than comparisons, e.g. 2 < 1.

-With an understanding of the CPU anatomy, we are now in a position to look at the factors that make up the CPU speed, and its ability to carry out its instructions.
+With an understanding of the CPU anatomy, we are now in a position to look at the factors that comprise the CPU speed, and its ability to carry out its instructions.

 The speed at which your Central Processing Unit can execute instructions is dependent on three factors.
 These are the processor cores, cache, and the clock speed.